ocaml/opam/doc/pages/Manual.md

 - <a id="configfield-switch">`switch: <string>`</a>:
   the currently globally selected switch.
 - <a id="configfield-jobs">`jobs: <int>`</a>:
   the number of concurrent jobs to run for build processes.
+The default value is calculated from the number of cores.
 - <a id="configfield-download-jobs">`download-jobs: <int>`</a>:
   the maximum number of concurrent downloads.
+The default value is 3.
 - <a id="configfield-download-command">`download-command: [ ( <string> | <ident> ) { <filter> } ... ]`</a>:
   the command to use for downloading packages.
 If set to a single element, will use the `curl` and `wget` presets if set to those idents, and use the named